 Learning to train and strengthen properly may help you avoid an ACL injury.
-St. Elizabeth Healthcare is holding a free educational webinar on October 1 to educate athletes, parents and coaches on how they can reduce the risk of an ACL injury this season.
+St. Elizabeth Healthcare recently held a free educational webinar to educate athletes, parents and coaches on how they can reduce the risk of an ACL injury this season.

 What causes an ACL injury?

 When an ACL is injured, it can be stretched or completely torn.
 Almost 70% of all ACL injuries are non-contact injuries that happen when you slow down quickly or change direction.

 Dr. Adam Metzler, an affiliated surgeon with OrthoCincy Orthopaedics & Sports Medicine who practices at St. Elizabeth Healthcare and specializes in ACL injuries and repairs, says that ACL injuries are common during quick-moving activities.